niik/process-proxy/README.md

 The TCP server only listens on localhost (127.0.0.1), but this does not provide complete security.
 Other processes and users with access to the network stack on the host machine can potentially connect to the TCP server.

-**You are responsible for implementing additional security measures** to ensure that only trusted processes can connect to the TCP server.
-Some suggestions:

-1. **Generate a secret token** and pass it to the native executable via an environment variable
+### Built-in Secret Authentication

+ProcessProxy includes a built-in authentication mechanism to validate connections during the handshake phase:

+1. When the native executable connects, it sends a 146-byte handshake containing:
+   - Protocol header: "ProcessProxy 0001 " (18 bytes)
+   - Secret: 128 bytes read from the `PROCESS_PROXY_SECRET` environment variable

+2. The server validates this handshake and can optionally verify the secret using a `validateConnection` callback

-2. **Verify the token** on connection using `ProcessProxy.getEnv()` before allowing any further commands
+3. If authentication fails, the connection is immediately closed before any commands are processed
-3. **Use process isolation** techniques appropriate for your operating system
-4. **Monitor connections** and close unauthorized clients immediately

-Example security implementation:
+**Using Secret Authentication:**

 ```typescript
 import crypto from 'crypto'